nerdbrained/darter_rapture/Rapture_pipeline.md

     bin/iqtree -s phyfile -B 1000

-For time-calibrating tree and plotting trees see darterrapture_phyloscripts.R
+For time-calibrating tree and plotting trees see: [darterrapture_phyloscripts.R](darterrapture_phyloscripts.R)

 ## For a list of bam files ('bamlist') calculate genotype likelihoods in ANGSD
 We did this locally and had to increase maximum # of open files.
 Change the -minInd parameter to 1/2 of total number of individuals.